attaradev/draftforge/packages/rails/README.md

 `DraftForge` exposes simple configuration hooks for PDF rendering and HTML sanitization.
 The sanitizer controls which HTML elements (blocks) are allowed, letting you distinguish between editable and non-editable content.
+By default the sanitizer permits the `contenteditable` attribute so sanitized markup can be used in live editors.

 ```ruby
 # config/initializers/draft_forge.rb